ColinEspinas/ezmm/README.md

-# efpm
+# fpm
-An Easy Front-end Package Manager using modern javascript
+An easy Front-end Package Manager using modern javascript